liratiago/03-API-SOLID/README.md

 - [ x ] It should be possible authentication
 - [ x ] It should be possible get a user info
 - [ ] It should be possible get ckeckin's quantity
-- [ ] It should be possible get user checkin's history
+- [ x ] It should be possible get user checkin's history
 - [ ] It should be possible search near gyms
 - [ ] It should be possible search gym by name
 - [ x ] It should be possible a user do checkin into a gym